Hoboksar Mongol Autonomous County: Administrative divisions

+Climate

 Demographics

 The Chinese Mongols that live in Bayingolin and Hoboksar come from varied origins.
 A majority are Torghuts, who speak the Oirat language.
 Chahar Mongols who immigrated from Inner Mongolia also live in Hoboksar and Bayingolin, and there are also Uriankhai Mongols, who are considered Mongols in China but Tuvans to some outside observers.
 A fair number of Daur people and Dongxiang people live in Hoboksar especially and they speak Mongolic languages.

 Culture

 Hoboksar is traditionally considered the place of origin of the Epic of Jangar.
 The Jangar Culture and Art Palace (江格尔文化艺术宫) was opened in the county in 2014.

 Transportation

 China National Highway 217 and the new Kuytun–Beitun Railway both cross Hoboksar county along the same north–south corridor.
 There is daily passenger service at the Hoxtolgay station.